isomerpages/govtech-gobusiness-main/_browse-all-solutions-Cyber-Security-solutions/Unified-Threat-Management.md

 ## Unified Threat Management
 ## Overview

+**Description**

+Unified Threat Management (UTM) is a converged platform of point security products, particularly suited to small and middle-sized businesses.

+Typical feature sets fall into three main subsets:
+(a) firewall/intrusion prevention system (IPS)/virtual private network; (b) secure Web gateway security (URL filtering, Web antivirus [AV]); and (c) messaging security (anti-spam, mail AV).

 **Support Level and Conditions**

-Up to 70% for SMEs, 70% for non-SMEs
+Up to 50% for SMEs, N.A. for non-SMEs

-This solution is supported by Workforce Singapore (Workforce Singapore (WSG)).
+This solution is supported by Enterprise Singapore (EnterpriseSG).

+**Recommended courses**

+When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with:

+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail.aspx?CoursesReferenceNumber=TGS-2015500905'  target='_blank' rel='noopener'>1.
+Demonstrate Secure Use of IT</a><br>
+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail.aspx?CoursesReferenceNumber=TGS-2021002154'  target='_blank' rel='noopener'>2.
+Fundamentals of Cyber Security</a><br>
+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail.aspx?CoursesReferenceNumber=TGS-2021010360'  target='_blank' rel='noopener'>3.
+NICF - Certified Network Defender</a><br>

 ## Pre-Approved Solutions